linode/docs/docs/products/compute/kubernetes/guides/deploy-and-manage-cluster-with-the-linode-api/index.md

 The above command results in the following changes to the node pool, assuming the labels and taints were originally entered as shown in the first create command.

-- Removes the "myapp.io/app" taint by specifying an empty array in the `taint` field.
+- Removes the "myapp.io/app" taint by specifying an empty array in the `taints` field.
 - Changes the label "myapp.io/app" to have a value of "prod" instead of "test".
 - Adds the new label "example=foo".